 Two gram (2.0 g) of each sample was weighed and extracted with petroleum ether for four hours using soxhlet extractor.
-The petroleum ether distilled off and the ether
+The petroleum ether distilled off and the ether extract was weighed.
+The difference between weight of reaction flask before and after extraction gave the weight of ether extract.

-% Ether extract = $\frac{\text{Weight of ether}}{\text{Dry weight of sample}}$
+% Ether extract = $\underline{\text{Weight of ether}} \times 100$ Dry weight of sample